maryamalsadat-tabatabaei/Jobify/README.md

 ## Project Background

-This project is based on the MERN Jobify course by John Smilga that I completed.
-It served as the foundation for my work, and I have since added several new features and enhancements.
-The course provided valuable knowledge and guidance, and I built upon that foundation to extend the project's functionality and address specific requirements.
+This project is based on the work of [John Smilga](https://github.com/john-smilga/mern-course-jobify), and I would like to acknowledge their contributions.
+I have made modifications and added new features to extend the functionality of the original project and I built upon that foundation to extend the project's functionality and address specific requirements.
+However, the core concept and initial implementation were inspired by the course and the work of the original author.

 ## New Features

-- Feature 1: Add the reset password functionality.
+1. **Reset Password Functionality**: Implemented the ability for users to reset their passwords if they forget or need to update them.

-- Feature 2: Add uploading image functionality.
+2. **Uploading Image Functionality**: Added the feature that allows users to upload images to enhance their profiles.

-- Feature 3: Add stripe for charging the credit for the user.
+3. **Stripe Integration for Credit Charging**: Integrated Stripe payment processing to enable users to charge and manage credit on their accounts.

-- Feature 4: Add Google-OAuth authentication.
+4. **Google-OAuth Authentication**: Introduced Google-OAuth as an additional authentication option, allowing users to sign in with their Google accounts.

-- Feature 5: Add email functionality.
+5. **Email Functionality**: Integrated email functionality to send important notifications, updates, and notifications to users.

 These additional features enhance the capabilities of the original project and provide added value in terms of functionality, performance, or user experience.
 They were implemented based on the requirements and insights gained from the course, as well as personal experimentation and problem-solving.

 I would like to express my gratitude to the John Smilga course instructors for their teachings and inspiration, which played a significant role in the development of this project.
+Please note that this project is not affiliated with or endorsed by John Smilga, and any issues or inquiries regarding this modified version should be directed to my GitHub repository.